Category: G.L. Norrman

 • In the Words of G.L.
 Norrman: In Defense of Stucco (1901)

 G.L.
 Norrman.
-Palladian window and stucco finish on Arthur B.M.
+Palladian window and stucco finish on the Arthur B.M.
 Gibbes Residence (1900).
 Savannah, Georgia.1

 The Background